Analytic force-free jet from disk-fed rotating black holes: Theory of force-free fields

-The angular equation~\eqref{eq:2.25a} is of Sturm-Liouville form, and its eigenfunctions can be classified into odd modes with $l = 2k-1$ and even modes with $l = 2k$, where $k$ is a positive integer.
-Imposing the condition that the eigenfunctions vanish at the poles, they form a complete set that is mutually orthogonal with respect to the weight $\csc{\theta d\theta}$.
-The solutions are given by the following:
+The angular equation~\eqref{eq:2.27} is of Sturm-Liouville form, and its eigenfunctions can be classified into odd modes with $l = 2k-1$ and even modes with $l = 2k$, where $k$ is a positive integer.
+Hence, the angular harmonics form a complete set of basis eigenfunctions that is mutually orthogonal with respect to the weight $\csc{\theta d\theta}$.
+The eigenfunctions that vanish at the poles are given by the following~\cite{Gralla_etal_2016}:

 The $l=0$ angular solution is excluded from the set of the eigenfunctions since it is not orthogonal to all of them.